-This Report is co-authored by Jefferson Gibbs, an Executive of KPMG Financial Services Consulting Pty Ltd, a Fellow of the Institute of Actuaries (London) and a Fellow of the Institute of Actuaries of Australia.
+This Report is co-authored by Jefferson Gibbs, a Fellow of the Institute of Actuaries of Australia.

-In relation to this Report, the primary regulator for both Neil Donlevy and Jefferson Gibbs is the Institute of Actuaries of Australia.
+In relation to this Report, the primary regulator for Neil Donlevy is the Institute of Actuaries of Australia.

 1.9 Professional standards and compliance